Opinion | Surely we can do better for the people in D.C. living without homes

 Please join me at the corner of North Capitol and L streets NE, a few blocks north of the U.S. Capitol.
 Let’s walk to the railroad underpass at Second and L streets NE.
 As we move through the street, look to your left and your right.

-Yes, your eyes are not lying.
+No, your eyes are not lying.

 See crowds of homeless men and women cramped together on the sidewalks in tents, sleeping bags and anything they can find to cover their bodies.
 See their possessions stuffed in garbage bags and grocery carts.